YeLiBCM/gamma_signal_representation_SVM/README.md

 This repository provides the code for implementing the machine learning modeling in the paper "Functionally Distinct Gamma Range Activity Revealed by Stimulus Tuning in Human Visual Cortex".

-If you are an neuroscientist, check the link of the paper to see the method: https://www.cell.com/current-biology/pdfExtended/S0960-9822(19)31020-6.
+If you are a neuroscientist, check the link of the paper to see the method: https://www.cell.com/current-biology/pdfExtended/S0960-9822(19)31020-6.
 And check the __main_SVM__ notebook to see the core code for the classification pipeline.

 If you are an beginner in brain sciense, or if you are just interested in how neuroscientist use machine learning in their research, here I will explain the research story and the method logic behind it in a simpler way.